 For more information about support for web content in Qt, see Integrating Web Content.

-Notice that choosing the appropriate technology for building an user interface is not always black and white, but may depend on several criterias, such as other existing technologies used in a project or even target platform constraints.
+Choosing the appropriate technology for building a user interface is not always easy.
+It depends on several variables, such as other technologies used in a project or target platform constraints.
 To some extent, many items in the following table can be implemented using any of the three available technologies.
-The following table merely aims to help you choose the best suited tool for the job.
+The following table aims to help you choose the tool best suited for the job.

 Qt provides excellent support for translating applications into local languages.
 Release managers, translators, and developers can use Qt translation tools to accomplish their tasks.